The PACT Act of 2022

 · Adds more presumptive-exposure locations for Agent Orange and radiation

-· Requires VA to provide a toxic exposure screening to every Veteran enrolled in VA health care
+· Requires VA to provide a toxic exposure screening to every Veteran enrolled in VA health

 · Helps us improve research, staff education, and treatment related to toxic exposures